 When it comes to what we eat, we are all different and what might be a trigger for some, will not for another.
-What is important though is to be aware that some foods and products are categorically worse than others for triggering off pain and other symptoms.
+What is important though, is to be aware that some foods and products are categorically worse than others for triggering off pain and other symptoms.
 The most common include:

-- Food additives such as MSG
+Food additives such as MSG

-- Nightshade vegetables (tomatoes, potatoes, various peppers)
+Nightshade vegetables (tomatoes, potatoes, various peppers)

 Lack of Physical Activity

-Top Tip: Finding ways to manage the stress in your life is essential to reducing the effect it has on aggravating your symptoms.
-There are numerous ways to manage stress, a few favourites at the clinic include practicing breathing exercises, guided imagery, meditation and the relaxation response.
-The more regular you practice the better your resilience to stress develops and as they say, “You can’t be stressed and relaxed at the same time”.
+Finding ways to manage the stress in your life is essential to reducing the aggravating effects it has on your symptoms.
+There are numerous ways to manage stress such as practicing breathing exercises, guided imagery, meditation, mindfulness and just about anything that helps you to relax.

 Too Much Focus on the Pain